Homesite Home Insurance Review

 Review and Finalize Your Policy

-Review your policy documents carefully to confirm coverage limits, deductibles and endorsements match your needs.
-Complete your purchase and schedule your first premium payment to activate coverage.
+Check your policy documents carefully.
+Confirm coverage limits, deductibles and endorsements match your needs.
+Complete your purchase and schedule your first premium payment.

 How to File a Homeowners Insurance Claim with Homesite

-You can file a home insurance claim with Homesite online or over the phone, depending on which is more convenient.
-Both channels connect you directly with the company's claims team.
+File a home insurance claim with Homesite online or by phone.
+Both connect you directly with the claims team.

 1. 1